brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 4/1 Thessalonians 4 5 bht.md

 3. "One of the reasons for the revival of paganism in modern life is professedly this very thing that men wish to get rid of the inhibitions against licentiousness by God."

 ### John Gill:
-1. "To blow up the flame of lust, and to make provision for the flesh to fulfil the lusts thereof."
+1. "For a man so to possess his vessel, is to cherish the sin of concupiscence, the first motions of sin in the heart, by which a man is drawn away, and enticed; to blow up the flame of lust, and to make provision for the flesh to fulfil the lusts thereof."
-2. "They did not like to retain him in their knowledge, and therefore were given up to judicial blindness and hardness, to a reprobate mind, and to vile affections."
+2. "Though they knew him, or might know him with a natural knowledge, by the light and works of nature, yet they knew him not savingly and spiritually, as he is revealed in the word, of which they were destitute."
 3. "For a man to use either his wife or his body in any unchaste and dishonourable manner, for the gratifying of his lusts, is to act an Heathenish part."

 ### John Wesley: